U.S. FDA limits use of GlaxoSmithKline-Vir COVID-19 drug - NewsBreak

 U.S. FDA limits use of GlaxoSmithKline-Vir COVID-19 drug

-Feb 23 (Reuters) - The U.S. Food and Drug Administration said on Wednesday GlaxoSmithKline (GSK.L) and Vir Biotech's (VIR.O) COVID-19 antibody treatment should not be used in places with circulation of variants that are not susceptible to the drug.
+(Reuters) - The U.S. Food and Drug Administration said on Wednesday GlaxoSmithKline and Vir Biotech’s COVID-19 antibody treatment should not be used in places with circulation of variants that are not susceptible to the drug.

 Vir has said the drug, sotrovimab, retains neutralizing activity against the emerging BA.2 form of the Omicron coronavirus variant.